limneos/classdump-dyld/readme.md

 Eliminates the need to extract files from the dyld_shared_cache in order to class-dump them or get symbols.

-You can instantly classdump any compatible Mach-o file, either it is physically stored on disk or it resides in the dyld_shared_cache.
+You can instantly classdump any compatible Mach-o file, either if it is physically stored on disk or it resides in the dyld_shared_cache.

 Features and options: